On this page

 More information on privacy legislation applicable to private sector health providers is available on the website of the Information and Privacy Commission NSW.

-A NSW Ministry of Health inspector is in my pharmacy requesting to see my computer and hard-copy dispensing records, dispensed prescriptions, stocks, invoices, and requesting that I produce copies of dispensing records for particular patients, doctors and drugs.
-Isn't that a breach of privacy?
+A NSW Ministry of Health Inspector is requesting to see my computer and hard-copy records.
+Is this a breach of privacy?

-Under the provisions of the Poisons and Therapeutic Goods Act, you are obliged to give access to a NSW Ministry of Health Inspector (authorised under section 42 of the Poisons and Therapeutic Goods Act) or a police officer to search or make copies of records to do with the supply of medicines or poisons for the purpose of ascertaining compliance with the Poisons and therapeutic Goods Act.
+Under the provisions of section 43 of the Poisons and Therapeutic Goods Act 1966, you are obliged to give access to a NSW Ministry of Health Inspector to search, or make copies of records related to the supply of medicines or poisons for the purpose of ensuring compliance.

-Inspectors are bound by strict privacy legislation not to reveal such information to unauthorised persons.
-You should request to see an Inspector’s photographic identification authority card before allowing him or her access to any records.
+Inspectors are bound by strict privacy legislation that prevent them from disclosing this information to unauthorised persons.
+Before granting access to any records, you should ask to see the Inspector's photographic identification authority card.

 Contact page owner: Pharmaceutical Services